Royal Conservatory of Brussels: Musical Instruments Museum (MIM)

-Founded in 1877 to provide students with a practical education about ancien instruments, the Conservatory museum, currently referred to as the Musical Instruments Museum (MIM) of Brussels displays over 8,000 ancient instruments acquired by the celebrated musicologist François-Joseph Fétis, rare pieces from the initial collection, from the various funds or from new acquisitions.
+Founded in 1877 to provide students with a practical education about ancien instruments, the Conservatory museum, currently referred to as the Musical Instruments Museum (MIM) of Brussels displays over 8,000 ancient instruments acquired by the musicologist François-Joseph Fétis, rare pieces from the initial collection, from the various funds or from new acquisitions.
 Since 2000, the museum, one of the most important ones of its kind, is located in the prestigious Art Nouveau building conceived in 1899 by the architect Paul Saintenoy for the former Old England department store.